Tencent/cherry-markdown/README.md

 });
 ```

-Click [extensions](./docs/extensions.md) if you want knoe more extension about cherry markdown.
+Click [extensions](./docs/extensions.md) if you want know more extension about cherry markdown.

 ## Contributing